tylanoflynn/SQL-Project/README.md

 * A large proportion of all revenue earned $1,145,722.53 (36.851%) came from one city, Mountain View.
 This was a fairly suspect result given that Mountain View is a relatively small city with a population of 82,376, but could be possible if it is the main area that the ecommerce business actually services, or if very large orders are made from there.
 * After the United States which makes up 99.487% of total revenue, the country that provides the most revenue is Czechia.
 * Visitors that made purchases had 75% more page views than the average.
-* Referrals 42.5% more likely to be converted into sales than the next most likely channel, which was direct.
+* Referrals were 42.5% more likely to be converted into sales than the next most likely channel, which was direct links.
 (NOTE: this was only calculated based on the information in all_sessions, not analytics).

 ## Challenges